Accacio/Accacio/README.md

 # Hi there 👋

-- 🔭 I am an assistant professor at IMT Atlantique, working on the localisation of autonomous vehicles and identification of dynamic systems at LS2N
+- 🔭 I am an assistant professor at IMT Atlantique doing research with LS2N
 - I am interested in security of Cyber-Physical Systems, Guidance/Navigation/Control and Education in Automatic Control.
 - 📫 You can reach me at rafael [dot] accacio [dot] nogueira [at] gmail [dot] com.
 - [My blog](http://accacio.gitlab.io)